-- Keeping Children Safe in Education 2019 - Working Together to Safeguard Children 2018 - Disqualification under the Childcare Act 2006; effective 31st August 2018 - Prevent Duty Guidance 2015 - The Prevent Duty; Departmental advice for schools and childcare providers 2015 - What to do if you're worried a child is being abused: Advice for Practitioners 2015 - Information sharing; Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018 - Sexual violence and sexual harassment between children in schools and colleges 2018 - UKCISS Sexting in Schools and Colleges; Responding to incidents and safeguarding young people - Child sexual exploitation: Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation - Teacher Standards 2012 - Guidance for safer working practice for adults who work with children and young people in education settings 2019 - Halton Children and Young People Safeguarding Partnership Pan-Cheshire Multi-Agency Safeguarding Children Procedures www.proceduresonline.com/pancheshire/halton/index.html - 1.11 This policy should be viewed alongside the following school policies which have relevance to safeguarding and promoting the welfare of children: - Whistleblowing Policy - Staff Code of Conduct - Allegations Management Policy - Safer Recruitment and Retention Policy - Behaviour Policy - Anti-Bullying Policy - Use of Physical Intervention / Restraint Policy - First Aid / Medications Policy / Intimate Care Policy - Drugs and Substance Misuse Policy - Attendance / Children Missing Education Policy - Sex and Relationships Education - E-Safety / Acceptable Use Policy - Educational Visits - Health and Safety Policy
+- Keeping Children Safe in Education 2020 - Working Together to Safeguard Children 2018 - Disqualification under the Childcare Act 2006; effective 31st August 2018 - Prevent Duty Guidance 2015 - The Prevent Duty; Departmental advice for schools and childcare providers 2015 - What to do if you're worried a child is being abused: Advice for Practitioners 2015 - Information sharing; Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018 - Sexual violence and sexual harassment between children in schools and colleges 2018 - UKCISS Sexting in Schools and Colleges; Responding to incidents and safeguarding young people - Child sexual exploitation: Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation - Teacher Standards 2012 - Guidance for safer working practice (with Addendum April 2020) - Halton Children and Young People Safeguarding Partnership Pan-Cheshire Multi-Agency Safeguarding Children Procedures www.proceduresonline.com/pancheshire/halton/index.html - 1.11 This policy should be viewed alongside the following school policies which have relevance to safeguarding and promoting the welfare of children: - Whistleblowing Policy - Staff Behaviour Policy / Code of Conduct - Allegations Management Policy (if school has a separate policy) - Safer Recruitment and Retention Policy - Behaviour / Rewards Policy - Anti-Bullying Policy - Use of Physical Intervention / Restraint Policy

-- 1.12 Safeguarding is everybody's responsibility and, as such, this policy applies to all staff and volunteers working in the school.
+- First Aid / Medications Policy / Intimate Care Policy - Drugs and Substance Misuse Policy - Attendance / Children Missing Education Policy - Sex and Relationships Education - Online Safety Policy / Acceptable Use Policy - Educational Visits - Health and Safety Policy - 1.12 Safeguarding is everybody's responsibility and, as such, this policy applies to all staff and volunteers working in the school.
 An allegation, disclosure or suspicion of abuse, or an expression of concern about abuse, could be made to any member of staff, not just those with a teaching or welfare-related role.
-Similarly, any member of staff may observe or suspect an incident of abuse. - 1.13 This policy applies to all staff (including paid staff and volunteers, permanent / temporary / ancillary / supply contracts), governors and students on placement. - 1.14 This policy replaces previous Safeguarding/Child Protection Policy September 2018 and is reviewed on an annual basis.
+Similarly, any member of staff may observe or suspect an incident of abuse.
+No single professional can have a full picture of a child's needs and circumstances.
+If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action. - 1.13 This policy applies to all stakeholders; pupils, parents, staff, parents, governors, volunteers and visitors (including supply teachers).
+The Children Acts 1989 and 2004, states a child is anyone who has not reached their 18th birthday.
+The commitment to safeguarding and promoting the welfare of children however will extend to all children who visit Beechwood Primary School as well as all pupils of this school. - 1.14 This policy replaces the Sept 19 Safeguarding/Child Protection Policy and is reviewed on an annual basis.